hapax/hapax.github.io/assets/unintentional.md

 [//]: #   - can machines make art? lovelace "no pretensions to create
 [//]: #   - texture, decay, industrial ruin
 [//]: #   - appeal of "bad" art (carrot poem), children's language/drawings, mishearings

+The eye is the best of artists...
+And as the eye is the best composer, so light is the first of painters.